Country code – NZ

 Its official currency is the New Zealand Dollar (NZD), being one of the ten largest global transaction currencies.

 Its cities are among the best quality of life in the world.
-New Zealand is a developed country ranking high in international ranks such as absence of corruption, educational attainment and economic freedom, human development index, democracy indexes, freedom and respect for civil rights.
+New Zealand is a developed country ranking high in international ranks such as the absence of corruption, educational attainment and economic freedom, human development index, democracy indexes, freedom and respect for civil rights.

 New Zealand is a constitutional monarchy and a parliamentary democracy.
 The monarch of the United Kingdom is the head of State and has the title of King of New Zealand, under the law of royal titles of 1974.
 The monarch is represented by the governor general, who is appointed by her with the exclusive advice of the prime minister.